 This feature differentiates ISO 27701 from regulations such as the General Data Protection Regulation (GDPR) or the California Consumer Privacy Act (CCPA), which apply to the entire organization.
 In these laws and regulations, the organization as a whole must be compliant, regardless of the type of data or the organization’s role in generating, storing, or working with the data.
 ISO 27701 also differs from other standards, such as ISO 27018, which is an unaccredited standard and only applies to privacy in a public cloud — a much narrower range of applications.

-Together, ISO 27001 and ISO 27701 enables organizations to strategically certify the portions of their business that require the strictest privacy protection.
+Together, ISO 27001 and ISO 27701 enable organizations to strategically certify the portions of their business that require the strictest privacy protection.

 3. Supports Several Privacy Laws and Regulations